Atharva1802/Jivika/README.md

 # Jivika
 This application is to introduce a new easy way in searching jobs for all daily wages and laborers.

+# OVERVIEW:
+"JIVIKA" celebrating chances with infinite choices for all.
+This application is for domestic drudgery wages.
+The project offers help to the poorer section of society which comprises almost 37% Indian population which is mainly composed of the labor class, small-scale technicians, and the daily wagers by filling the institutional void of a presence of a digital community in the laborer - recruiter paradigm.

+JIVIKA helps the struggling job seekers to find their profitable deals in a easier way.
+Our goal is to make a job linkage and career progression support to millions of daily wages and labourers who are indeed of jobs.

+Rather checking number of job postings and applying,JIVIKA provides you the job which you are a best fit in, with a customize option,increasing your chances of working.You can even carry a experience from your past employment verification.

+What makes this application better than other?
+# FEAUTURES:
+1. JOB MATCHING TOOLS: After taking your job preferences the application very quickly gives you the feed regarding the job available and you can customize them as many times you want.
+2. JOBS BY YOUR LOCATION:  You can enable your location to find nearest job opportunities.
+3. VERIFIED JOBS: JIVIKA is all a trustworthy application which tries to provide, a 100% safety to their users.
+4. NOTIFICATIONS OF SELECTED COMPANIES: You can get notifications from the companies you interested at directly for interviews or vacancies at their work.
+5. JOB UPDATES: You can get all newly posted job details at our feed basing on our preferences and your location.
+6. EXPERICENCE UPDATES: If you registered any job from this application and finished that and you will get your paycheck with your updated profile experience.
+7. COMPLETELY FREE OF COST: This application helps you to connect to your work with all profits available free of cost.
+8. SIMPLE APPLICATIONS: All you need to do is the sign up and you will enter the JIVIKA Family and we will guide you how to use this and get success.

+# OFFERINGS:
+   New job updates, benefits, extra pay for quick work, record of your working hours and income(But this application does save any of your personal info or payments regards*),free transport and free food benefits by specific companies are also provided
+# REQUIREMENT CRITERIA:
+   Based on your preferences of part time or full time jobs - shift timings.
+   No third party involved, Get info about day off ,register for a job from JIVIKA, and get your account verified(safety measures*) you can also find out if any documents or personal identification (aadhar card*) need to be produced to apply.
+# COMPANY DETAILS:
+   We need to provide verified and safe hiring jobs to our users.
+So company go through a complete background verification to get their desired workers.